 - Scaling this down to a 25 person company: small business software vendor most likely shut off their support line at 5PM Friday and their IT budget doesn’t factor in ongoing after hours IT support.
 This company is likely to perform the majority of their maintenance during business hours.

 - Healthcare industries typically have an off or half day every week or month.
 These make great maintenance windows.

 - Financial industries work long hours and have high demand of IT resource availability.
 This is especially if seasons are involved (ie, tax season).

 - The modern workplace has created the “always connected” mentality.
 For some, the thought of not having access to IT resources when they want them can cause a panic.

 - If an hour or more long window once a month during business hours without IT resources sounds like a loss of productivity, then it’s likely you’re in a IT resource intensive industry and you need to budget for after hours IT support.

 Note regarding “after hours IT support” – if your IT staff is internal, it likely will result in overtime pay.
 If you are relying on a Managed Service Provider, it could imply that you are already paying a premium for 24/7 support, or more commonly, your contracted for business hours support with a provision for any after hours support requiring additional charges.
 Only the client can make the trade-off decision between the lower support costs and off-business hours support.
 PK Tech offers a variety of support options to meet your requirements.

 Our goal at PK Tech is to help our clients make technology decisions that protect and benefit their business.
-Feel free to call us at (602) 639-9900 or email [email protected] and we’ll be happy to answer your questions.
+Get in touch with us here and we’ll be happy to answer your questions.